VHS Revival marks a significant turning point for the madman in the hockey mask

 The Final Chapter is something of a landmark in the ‘Friday’ series, but not for the reason most would have imagined.

-Back in 1984, the movie was advertised as the final instalment in horror’s largest franchise, one in which the irrepressible Jason Voorhees ‘finally met his match’ in the form of a practical effects whizzkid named Tommy Jarvis, but in reality this was only the beginning, or, more accurately, the dawning of a new era.
+Back in 1984, the movie was advertised as the final instalment of horror’s most popular slasher franchise, one in which the irrepressible Jason Voorhees ‘finally met his match’ in the form of a practical effects whizzkid named Tommy Jarvis, but in reality this was only the beginning, or, more accurately, the dawning of a new era.

-By the time part IV came to fruition, the infamous video nasty scandal had already been and gone, and the God-fearing folk at the MPAA had applied a political tourniquet on the slasher sub-genre, draining it of all colour.
+By the time Part IV came to fruition, the infamous video nasty scandal had already been and gone, and the God-fearing folk at the MPAA had applied a political tourniquet on the slasher sub-genre, draining it of the colourful embellishments that had seen teenagers flock to theatres in their bloodthirsty droves.
 In many ways, The Final Chapter was a last hurrah for explicit, Jason-led gore.
 From that point onward most of the chopping would be committed on the editing floor, and fans of the genre would be met with lukewarm imitations of their favourite graphic pastime.

 With standards dropping and genre die-hards licking their wounds, this would surely spell the end for the hulking killer from Camp Crystal Lake.
 I mean, who wants to watch a series of such little imagination when the very reason for its existence has been banned outright.
 Tom Savini’s latex gallery of death was the creative force driving the series.
 Paramount wouldn’t dream of subjecting the movie’s fan base to a watered-down version of their favourite product.
 This had to be the end; the proof was in the title.